Optimal network design for synchronization of coupled oscillators: Synchronization in networks of heterogeneous oscillators

+This corresponds to the geometric constraint that the sum of the phase differences along any cycle is equal to zero.
+The proof is complete. $\blacksquare$ \end{pf}

-The general result \eqref{eq: complete solution} includes special cases for different values of $r$.
+\ifx The general result \eqref{eq: complete solution} includes special cases for different values of $r$.
 For instance, when $r=0$, we recover the synchronization solution obtained by a primal-dual optimization approach ( see \cite{zhou2015new} Eq.
 (22) ) , and $r=1$ corresponds to the synchronization condition reported in \cite{FD-MC-FB:11v-pnas}.
-The next lemma, proved in \cite{FD-MC-FB:11v-pnas}, provides a sufficient condition for the stability of the fixed points satisfying \eqref{eq: fixed point}. \begin{lemma} Any fixed point of \eqref{eq: Kuramoto model-matrix} is locally exponentially stable if $\|B^\top \boldsymbol{\theta}^{\star}\|_{\infty} < \tfrac{\pi}{2}$. \end{lemma}
+The next lemma, proved in \cite{FD-MC-FB:11v-pnas}, provides a sufficient condition for the stability of the fixed points satisfying \eqref{eq: fixed point}. \begin{lemma} Any fixed point of \eqref{eq: Kuramoto model-matrix} is locally exponentially stable if $\|B^\top \btheta^{\star}\|_{\infty} < \tfrac{\pi}{2}$. \end{lemma} It follows directly from the last lemma that the condition $\varphi(B,\mathbf{w},\bomega) < \pi/2$ is sufficient for local exponential stability of the fixed point.
+As a special case, in trees with uniform coupling weights, $F\mathbf{y}=\mathbf{0}_{m}$ and $\mathbf{w}=k\mathbf{1}_{n-1}$ where $k>0$ is the coupling strength, the phase cohesiveness reduces to $\sin(\varphi(B,k\mathbf{1}_{n-1},\bomega))=k^{-1}{B^T(BB^T) ^{\dagger}\bomega}$.
+Consequently, the stability condition in Lemma \ref{lemma: stability of fixed points} translates into the condition $k>\|B^T(BB^T) ^{\dagger}\bomega\|_{\infty}$ for tree graphs.\fi